The Wanderer Boat Tour in Bon Echo Provincial Park

 Sunset on Mazinaw Rock

 We returned to the Narrows to watch a natural wonder unfold.
-As the sun’s rays touch the granite, its colour saturation increased until the rock is glowing golden before it fading into darkness.
+As the sun’s rays touched the granite, its colour saturation increased until the rock glowed in golden shades before it faded into darkness.

 I watched canoers paddle into the dying light for a unique perspective on Mazinaw Rock – I instantly wished I was on the water as well!
 Perhaps next time!